AlchemyOptions/docs/fields/select.md

 ## `optgroup`s

-You can create complext select elements with `optgroup`s.
+You can create complex select elements with `optgroup`s.
 To do that, use the `optgroups` key instead of `choices`.
 Each `optgroup` has the following signature:

 ```php
 array(